yavuztas/yavuztas.github.io/_posts/2019-08-10-java8-utility-class.markdown

 readtime: 5 min read
 categories: java collections streams
 tags: regular
-excerpt: One of the fluent APIs that Java 8 brings us, is the <b>Java 8 Stream API</b>, which provides a practical and minimal interface to code, especially with the help of <b>Java 8 Lambdas</b>.
+excerpt: One of the fluent APIs that Java 8 brings us, is the <b>Java 8 Stream API</b>, which provides a practical and minimal interface to code, especially with the help of Java...
 image: /assets/article_images/2019-08-10-java8-utility-class/java8-utility-class.jpg
 image2: /assets/article_images/2019-08-10-java8-utility-class/java8-utility-class.jpg
 image-position: right